nooberson/python-pyglet-course/_lessons/4/paper-world/index.md

 #### Instructor notes:

-- Try and stress that students don't need to make their drawings perfect.
+- Remind students they don't need to make their drawings perfect.
 - I'd recommned not using rulers or erasers for this task.
 - If you make a mistake in a cell, just shade it in to make it a wall.